CentaurusInfra/mizar/CONTRIBUTING.md

 ```
 scripts: add test codes for agent

-this add some unit test codes to imporve code coverage for agent
+this add some unit test codes to improve code coverage for agent

 Fixes #12
 ```